Bladder Cancer In America Survey: What's That?

-Each person that takes the survey contributes to a better understanding of bladder cancer and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with bladder cancer is, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of bladder cancer as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What will the survey ask me?

-How do we use the In America survey sata?
+How do we use the In America survey data?

 Survey responses help us and our partners better understand the bladder cancer community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become property of Health Union, LLC.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become the property of Health Union, LLC.

 What happens after I take the survey?